JustAnAverageGuy/CTF-Problem-Stash/pwn/math_game/README.md

 # math game

 ## Description
-Can you steal money from the bank and buy the flag?
+Answer me 50 times and you get the flag.
+Easy right?

 ## Writeup